philipturner/ue5-nanite-macos/README.md

 Alternatively, UE5NanitePort could have found this bug and fixed it.
 The port is a closed-source binary, so I can't see its changes to engine C++ code.

-Likely fix: at path (1) below, comment out the right-hand side of line (2).
+Fix: at path (1) below, comment out the right-hand side of line (2).
 Replace it with line (3), which forces it to be a 2D texture.
 ```
 (1) /Engine/Source/Runtime/RenderCore/Private/RenderGraphUtils.cpp, circa line 582
 (2) int32 ResourceType = RHIGetPreferredClearUAVRectPSResourceType(Parameters.Platform);
 (3) int32 ResourceType = 1; //RHIGetPreferredClearUAVRectPSResourceType(Parameters.Platform);
 ```

+Okay, so now it works.
+I saw a Nanite sphere appear in all 8 debug views inside the Unreal Editor, although I didn't see it in the main view.
+Then, it froze up and I had to reboot my Mac.
+I'll read over all the rest of the Nanite source code.
+Then, I'll try implementing the [AtomicsWorkaround](./AtomicsWorkaround) and fix all the atomic things I set to non-atomic.
+Perhaps some shader loop expected a number to be atomically incremented.
+When it wasn't, the integrated GPU looped infinitely and made the UI unresponsive.

 ## Attribution